vtexdocs/help-center-content/docs/known-issues/en/order-export-report-does-not-work-when-there-are-some-order-with-big-payload-on-the-list.md

 ---
-title: Order Export Report does not work when there are some Order with big payload on the list
+title: 'Order Export Report does not work when there are some Order with big payload on the list'
 id: 3mV7q5QNFNwqsIzareUBEn
 status: PUBLISHED
 createdAt: 2023-05-25T20:58:49.088Z